Robot Restaurant in Shinjuku Japan

 Vikings Season 4 New Trailer has arrived | Ragnar is talking to his son, Ivar

 .
-"Vikings" and " Game of Thrones " are two of the biggest, most successful TV franchises in recent times.... thumbnail 1 summary
+"Vikings" and " Game of Thrones " are two of the biggest, most successful TV franchises in recent times....
+6:07:00 AM.

 "Vikings" and "Game of Thrones" are two of the biggest, most successful TV franchises in recent times.
 These two particular shows are often pitted against each other for having similar settings, elements and stories, but in terms of popularity, "Game of Thrones" overpowers "Vikings" by a long stretch.